Legendre-signed partition numbers: The major arcs for odd prime p

-We now return to our specific consideration of $𝛹(z)=𝛹(z,χ_p)$ for odd primes $p$ and derive first-order asymptotics for $𝛹(ρe(α))$ as $ρ\to1^{-}$ when $α$ is near to a reduced rational $a/q$.
-Using Mellin-transform methods one may compute lower order terms for $𝛹(ρ e(\nfr{a}{q}))$, as seen in section \ref{sec:princ} and later in section \ref{sec:5}, but these computations become cumbersome as $q$ grows.
+We now return to our specific consideration of $\xY(z)=\xY(z,\xc_p)$ for odd prime $p$.
+Specifically, we first derive first-order asymptotics for $\xY(\xr e(\xa))$, as $\xr\to1^{-}$, when $\xa$ is near a reduced rational $a/q \in [0,1]$.
+Using Mellin-transform methods one may compute lower order terms for $\xY(\xr e(\nfr{a}{q}))$, as seen in section \ref{sec:princ} and later in section \ref{sec:5}, but these computations become cumbersome as $q$ grows.
 At present we are simply interested in determining which major arcs $\fM(a/q)$ are the dominant contributors in our asymptotic formulae, and thus coarser methods suffice for now.
-As in the previous section, we begin with an undetermined $Q$ such that $1 ≤ Q ≤ X$.